 The State Museum’s most popular and enduring exhibit offers timeless dioramas depicting common and rare species of Pennsylvania in their natural habitats.

 Starting in February 2015 portions of Mammal Hall may be unavailable.
 This beloved exhibit is being cleaned and repaired for our visitors to enjoy for another 50 years.
-We apologize for any inconvenience to your visit.

 Study Pennsylvania’s major ecosystems and the wildlife and plants that are found in each.
 Learn about Pennsylvanians who have made an impact on our environment and how we too can be good stewards for our state.